behemot-biz/bokashi/README.md

 ### Header, Navigation and Footer - Elements avaiable in all pages
 The responsive navigation bar in top of a page includes links to the home, guide and contact pages.
 The Bokash! logo is linked to the home (start page).
-The navigation bar has the same content and functionallity on all pages.
+The navigation bar has the same content and functionality on all pages.
 I didn't want to use fontawesome for the "hamburger" menu (small devices), instead I chose to use '&#9776' for &#9776;

 The footer in the bottom a page contains links to social media sites.
 All links opens in new tabs.

 ### Home (start page)
 The start page starts off with a hero section with a button-link to the step-by-step guide (guide page, I used an anchor to the guide section of the page) followed by a fairly brief introduction to the benefits of using composting method.
-Below there is a testimonial section with thougths from people using the composting method.
+Below there is a testimonial section with thoughts from people using the composting method.
+I decided on the pale green background color here to visually separate the testimonials from the introduction.

 ![Home/startpage](readme-images/index.webp)

 ### Guide
-First section gives a short introduktion of the compost technique and the initial cost to start (in sweden).
+First section gives a short introduction of the compost technique and the initial cost to start (in Sweden).
 Second section is the 5-step guide with pictures and textual instructions.
+The pale green background is used here as well as visual separation from the first section.

 ![Guide](readme-images/guide.webp)